BluRosie/hgss-filesys-example/README.md

 # hgss filesys example
- an example project that allows easy version control of the files in your rom
+ this branch of the system implements the fairy type in the rom given.  this includes the pokedex screen icon, summary screen icons, move selection palette, arceus' forme change, and judgment's type change.

 ### purpose
  have you ever looked at your hgss project and been tired of all of the compression in overlays?